 Outdoor Wedding: The Beauty of Nature

 Sure, nature is unpredictable, but it’s also grand, awe-inspiring, and romantic.
 A grove of trees overhead or beach sand beneath your feet can make you feel especially grounded in a momentous occasion.
-Instead of the rustle of feet and a stray cough inside a church, the background noise at your wedding could be a babbling brook or the crashing of the ocean.
+Instead of the rustle of feet and a stray cough inside a church, the background noise at your wedding could be a babbling brook or the crashing of the ocean while saying your vows.
 Even though being exposed to the elements has its risks, there are ample rewards.

 Indoor Wedding: Easier to Hear and Be Heard